malsharawy/Segmentation-of-Cerbrovascular-system/README.md

 # CT Perfusion Repo
 # Aim: Generating perfusion maps from CTA images using different segmentation tools.

-## The developed approach uses only the specific DEN file format ""  as input.
+## The developed approach uses only the specific "DEN" file format as input.

-### First enhancement with normalization and contrast stretching is performed.
+### First enhancement with normalization and contrast stretching are performed.

 ### Currently three segmentation algorithm were developed for vessels extraction: